JetBrains/resharper-devguide/topics/Platform/Zones/Activation.md

  >  Components that only consume other zones do not need to handle activation.
 As long as the zones it requires are activated, the component will be created by the Component Model.
 It is the responsibility of the required zones to handle their own activation.
 >
-> For example, a third party extension typically does not need an activator - as long as all of the zones it depends on are active, the extension is also active.
+> For example, a third party extension typically does not need an activator - as long as all the zones it depends on are active, the extension is also active.
 However, if the extension defines a zone (perhaps to declare a [Feature or Product](FeaturesProducts.md)), then that zone must be activated, or none of the components that require this zone will be activated.
  >
  {type="note"}